SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 While factors with clear economic interpretations are usually preferred for robust performance, any type of factors, including macro, fundamental, or statistical factors, can be used in the multi-factor model.
 Examples of widely used multi-factor models include Fama-Frensh 3/5 factor models and Hou-Xue-Zhang q factor models in academia, as well as Barra equity risk models and Northfield equity risk model in the industry.

-It is also worth noting that factor mimicking portfolios, which carry all relevant pricing information in the factors (a projection of the factor on the return space), are also widely used in multi-factor models.
-These are more frequently measured and easier to estimate risk premium as the expected return of the factor itself.
-We can represent the expected return of the factor as:
+It's worth noting that most of these models rely on factor mimicking portfolios, which are projections of the factor on the return space and carry all relevant pricing information.
+This makes them easier to measure and estimate.
+As the risk premium associated can be represented with exepected reutnr directly:

 $$
 \begin{aligned}